Airglow: History

-Airglow existed in pre-industrial society and was known to the ancient Greeks.
-"Aristotle and Pliny described the phenomena of Chasmata, which can be identified in part as auroras, and in part as bright airglow nights."
+Airglow was known to the ancient Greeks: "Aristotle and Pliny described the phenomena of Chasmata, which can be identified in part as auroras, and in part as bright airglow nights."

 Description

+Airglow looks similar to the at times stronger auroras, though auroras are caused differently.

 Airglow is caused by various processes in the upper atmosphere of Earth, such as the recombination of atoms which were photoionized by the Sun during the day, luminescence caused by cosmic rays striking the upper atmosphere, and chemiluminescence caused mainly by oxygen and nitrogen reacting with hydroxyl free radicals at heights of a few hundred kilometres.
 It is not noticeable during the daytime due to the glare and scattering of sunlight.
+The airglow resulting from the photoionization in daylight and the recombination at night is called dayglow and nightglow respectively.

 Even at the best ground-based observatories, airglow limits the photosensitivity of optical telescopes.
 Partly for this reason, space telescopes like Hubble can observe much fainter objects than current ground-based telescopes at visible wavelengths.

 Airglow at night may be bright enough for a ground observer to notice and appears generally bluish.
 Although airglow emission is fairly uniform across the atmosphere, it appears brightest at about 10° above the observer's horizon, since the lower one looks, the greater the mass of atmosphere one is looking through.
 Very low down, however, atmospheric extinction reduces the apparent brightness of the airglow.

 One airglow mechanism is when an atom of nitrogen combines with an atom of oxygen to form a molecule of nitric oxide (NO).
 In the process, a photon is emitted.
 This photon may have any of several different wavelengths characteristic of nitric oxide molecules.
 The free atoms are available for this process, because molecules of nitrogen (N2) and oxygen (O2) are dissociated by solar energy in the upper reaches of the atmosphere and may encounter each other to form NO. Other chemicals that can create air glow in the atmosphere are hydroxyl (OH), atomic oxygen (O), sodium (Na), and lithium (Li).

 The sky brightness is typically measured in units of apparent magnitude per square arcsecond of sky.